abbyjameson/BSAD-482.2/README.md

 ### 1. Student Vaping Prevalence Rate

-* Measured through Canadian Student Tobacco, Alcohol and Drugs Survey (CSTADS) data for grades 7-12
-* Tracks percentage of students who report vaping
-* Can be segmented by grade level and compared year over year (2014-2022)
+Measured through Canadian Student Tobacco, Alcohol and Drugs Survey (CSTADS) data for grades 7-12, this KPI tracks the percentage of students who report vaping usage.
+This can be segmented by grade level and compared by reasons for currently vaping and continuing to vape, and where they acquire vapes to understand if any data stands out or is important to note.

-### 2. Youth Risk Perception Index

-* Using Canadian Tobacco and Nicotine Survey (NYTS) data on beliefs and attitudes
-* Measures how students perceive the health risks of vaping
-* Tracks changes in risk perception over time
-* Can be compared with actual usage rates
+### 2. Rate of future usage perception through the gender demographic

+Measured through CSTADS data for gender (*Male, Female, Unspecified*), this KPI tracks the percentage of if the students will vape within the next year.
+This allows for comparison between gender to see if there is a difference.

-### 3. Demographic Usage Patterns
+### 3. Geographic Usage Patterns

-* Using Canadian Tobacco and Nicotine Survey (CTNS) data for ages 15 and older
-* Measures prevalence rates across different age groups
-* Allows comparison between youth (15-24) and adult usage patterns
+Measured through CTSADS data for Provinces, this KPI measures the amount of students within each province on why they vape or will not be vaping in future.
+This allows for comparison of provinces to visualize any differences.

-### 4. Vaping vs Cigarette Usage Rate
+### 4. Flavor prevalence

-* Using CSTADS data to track the correlation between vaping and smoking and compare
-* Measures relationship between cigarettes and vaping among students
-* Can be segmented by age
+Using CTSADS data on flavors, this KPI can track favored flavors and flavor importance with students.
+It can be segmented by flavor, and visualized to understand if students favor flavors, considering Canada's ban on flavored vapes.

-### 5. Health Impact Indicator
+### 5. Rural and Urban usage rates

-* Using CSTADS 2021-2022 data on self-reported physical health
-* Tracks correlation between vaping frequency and reported health issues
-* Can be broken down by: Physical health complaints, Energy levels, Sleep patterns, General wellbeing scores
+Using CSTADS data, this KPI tracks the percentage of students within rural and urban areas.
+It can be segmented by intentions on whether students will vape in the next year to visualize any comparison between the two.